CubeFlix/mimir/README.md

 - [x] join adjacent list nodes when applying style
 - [x] getTextNodesInRange doesn't stop before the last one
 - [ ] more styling options
+- [ ] todo: if nothing selected, go to the end of the editor
 - [ ] detectStyling for font sizes (em, etc.)
 - [x] retain selection when leaving editor
 - [ ] block styling options